TomasTillmann/design-patterns-notes/notes.md

 ## Disadvantages
 * god object potential

+## Relations
+* composite
+  * easier traversal

+* factory method
+  * can create iterators for collections in concrete subclasses

+* memento
+  * save states while iterating over collection, allows for possible rollback

+* visitor
+  * traverse complex structure (eg graph of map) and operate on each object (eg each node of the graph)

 # Memento
 * use when we want to save state and mayble later come back and restore this state